SoumilMalik24/Red-Wine-Analysis-and-Prediction/README.md

 ---

 ## 👨‍💻 Author
-Created by an **AI/ML & MLOps enthusiast**, currently a **final-year student in India**, preparing for business school exams and developing practical ML projects.
+Created by an **AI/ML & MLOps enthusiast**, currently a **final-year student in India**, preparing for higher education exams and developing practical ML projects.

 ---